 But as insurgent violence increased over the past year, Karimi found the conflict had come much too close to her.
 “Many of our friends received threats or were targeted, some survived and some were killed,” she said.
 “That had a big mental impact on myself and my husband, who is also a journalist.”

-Since the United States and the Taliban signed a in February 2020, Afghanistan has seen a spike in assassinations – 169 percent, according to the Afghan Independent Human Rights Commission – targeting, among others, civil society and media workers.
+Since the United States and the Taliban signed a peace deal in February 2020, Afghanistan has seen a spike in assassinations – 169 percent, according to the Afghan Independent Human Rights Commission – targeting, among others, civil society and media workers.

 One of those killed was Yama Saiwash, Karimi’s friend and a fellow journalist, who was targeted on her wedding day.
 Saiwash’s killing was the immediate trigger for Karimi to decide she could no longer continue in the media.
 “I didn’t want to end up as one of the bodies,” she explained.